Understanding Redis OSS replication - Amazon ElastiCache (Redis OSS)

 To request a limit increase, see Amazon Service Limits and choose the limit type Nodes per cluster per instance type.

 Each read replica in a shard maintains a copy of the data from the shard's primary.
 Asynchronous replication mechanisms are used to keep the read replicas synchronized with the primary.
 Applications can read from any node in the cluster.
 Applications can write only to the primary nodes.
 Read replicas enhance read scalability and guard against data loss.
-Data is partitioned across the shards in a Redis (cluster mode enabled) cluster.
+Data is partitioned across the shards in a Redis OSS (cluster mode enabled) cluster.

-All of the nodes in a Redis (cluster mode enabled) cluster must reside in the same region.
+All of the nodes in a Redis OSS (cluster mode enabled) cluster must reside in the same region.
 To improve fault tolerance, you can provision both primaries and read replicas in multiple Availability Zones within that region.

 • You cannot manually promote any of the replica nodes to primary.